 Then we have congruent causes.
 "Congruent" here is referring to things that have five things in common.
 In the Vaibhashika system, these five in common are specified as (1) the same focal object.
 (2) The same mental aspect is referring to giving rise to the same mental hologram.
 So they they're equally responsible for the mental hologram that arises.
 It is not that each one gives rise to a separate mental hologram.
 (3) They rely on the same cognitive sensor.
 So if it's seeing, they all rely on the power of the photosensitive cells of the eyes.
 The sensors by the way are referring to cells, a form a physical phenomenon; usually it is translated as “sensory power,” which sounds pretty vague.
 We're not talking about a power; we're talking about the actual physical cells.
 We have sound sensitive cells in the ears, smell sensitive cells in the nose, taste sensitive cells in the tongue, and sensation sensitive cells throughout the entire body, except the nails and the hair.
 So, these share that.
 They also are (4) simultaneous – the primary consciousness and the mental factors.
-(5) And they have the same slant, it's called, which means that they harmoniously fit together.
-They don't clash within the same intention or the same belief.
-So they work harmoniously together; they fit together.
+(5) And they are the same in that each arises from its own natal source (rdzas), its own tendency.
 That's Vaibhashika's way of asserting these five things in common.
 Chittamatra has a different opinion – we won't go into that.

 So, congruent causes are a subcategory of simultaneously arising causes.
 Again, nobody except the Vaibhashikas asserts that this is a type of causality; this is just referring to parts.
 So simultaneously arising causes refer to the elements that something is made of – the mental factors and consciousness that a cognition is made of.
 And the congruent causes are just referring to this primary consciousness and mental factors that make up a moment of cognition.

-Then we have driving causes.
-A driving cause is referring only to the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
+Then we have omnipresent causes – causes present everywhere on the three planes of existence.
+An omnipresent cause is referring only to the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
 I don't want to go into the detail of different planes of existence – that's a further complication that has to do with deeper and deeper states of absorption in meditation.
 Let's not talk about these.
 When we were talking about the equal status causes, that covered not just disturbing emotions and attitudes, but it covered anything that has continuity.
 Now we are only speaking about the disturbing emotions and attitudes.
 But they do not have to necessarily have the same ethical status – that's only in terms of equal status cause.
 They can either be destructive or unspecified.

 Some disturbing emotions are always destructive, like anger.
 But some are unspecified, like a deluded attitude toward a transitory network.
 That deluded attitude is the state of mind that throws out a net of “me” and “mine” onto something occurring in our aggregates.
 The attitude can either go together with either constructive or destructive states of mind and so cannot be specified as being just one or the other.
 For example, we see a photograph of ourselves.
 It’s just a piece of paper with pixels and colored shapes on it, but we throw out the net of “me” on it and consider it “me.”
 We could have a negative attitude accompanying that, “I look so old” but then we could develop compassion for ourselves and so now our deluded attitude is accompanying a positive state of mind.